timounger/YouTubeDownloader/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ---
-name: Issue report
+name: Merge Request
 about: Create a report to help us improve
 title: ''
 labels: ''
-assignees: ''
+assignees: 'timounger'

 ---